cocos/cocos-docs/en/concepts/scene/node-component.md

 ## Components

-We just created a node, so now let's look at what components are and how they relate to the node. <br>
+Having just created a node, look at what components are and how they relate to the node. <br>
 Select the `Sphere` node we just created and you can see in the **Inspector** panel that it shows.

 ![Properties](scene/inspector.png)